 We have incurred significant losses since our inception.
-For the years ended December 31, 2023, 2022 and 2021 we incurred net losses of \$43.2 million, \$87.7 million and \$135.9 million, respectively.
-As of September 30, 2024, we had an accumulated deficit of \$635.9 million.
+For the years ended December 31, 2024 and 2023 we incurred net losses of \$27.4 million and \$43.2 million, respectively.
+As of March 31, 2025, we had an accumulated deficit of \$652.1 million.

-We expect to continue to incur significant expenses and operating losses for the foreseeable future as we enhance our online direct-to-consumer website and mobile application, continue research and development efforts to grow the product assortment offered by our Grove-owned brands, and acquire or create additional Grove-owned brands.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future as we enhance our online direct-to-consumer website and mobile application, continue research and development efforts to grow the product assortment offered by our Grove-owned brands, acquire or create additional Grove-owned brands and increase our marketing expenditure and efforts.
 Historically, Grove has devoted most of its financial and other resources on sales and marketing; continued expansion of product selection; research and development related to our products; and general administration expenses, including legal, accounting and other expenses.
 We may not succeed in increasing our revenues, which historically have been reliant on our online direct-to-consumer website and mobile application, in a manner that will be sufficient to offset these expenses.
 Any failure to increase our revenues as we implement initiatives to grow our business could prevent us from achieving profitability.
 We cannot be certain that we will be able to achieve profitability on a quarterly or annual basis.
 If we are unable to address these risks and difficulties as we encounter them, our business, financial condition and results of operations may suffer.